morenoh149/react-native-contacts/README.md

     npm install react-native-contacts
     react-native link react-native-contacts

-or if you you use yarn:
+or if you use yarn:

     yarn add react-native-contacts
     react-native link react-native-contacts